rlynch7321/cs1660-finalproject/README.md

 ## A Note on Integration

 Unfortunately I was not able to get the program properly integrated, and so the GUI does not communicate with the cloud and vice versa.
+At multiple points in the program, the GUI outputs to the console to demonstrate that inputs are being parsed properly and that there *should* be things happening behind the scenes that aren't.

 ## TermSearchGUI.java